How to Avoid Buying a Car with Water Damage in 2024

 1. Check the title

 When hurricanes and strong storms hit, thousands of cars feel the blow.
-If the cars were insured, the insurance companies handle the water-damaged vehicles by hiring businesses that auction the vehicles off to dealers around the country.
-When a company or dealer is trying to resell a vehicle, the title must indicate whether it is a salvaged vehicle, indicating it was involved in a major accident or natural disaster
+If the cars are insured, the insurance companies handle the water-damaged vehicles by hiring businesses that auction the vehicles off to dealers around the country.
+When a company or dealer is trying to resell a vehicle, the title must indicate whether it is a salvaged vehicle, indicating it was involved in a major accident or natural disaster.

 Additionally, it’s critical to be aware that people may experience water damage but never report the damage to insurance, instead “fixing” it themselves and selling the car privately.
 If you are involved in a private sale, you are putting yourself at risk for purchasing a car with unreported water damage.

-2. Look for gaps in vehicle history reports
+1. Look for gaps in vehicle history reports

 When looking at reports, you also want to be wary of a vehicle that has multiple registrations in different states.
 Some states do not require certain information to be recorded, so sellers may just be finding loopholes to hide the ugly parts of the vehicle’s history.

-3. Look for signs of water damage
+1. Look for signs of water damage

-Though this tip may seem completely obvious, signs of water damage are often hard to see.
+Though this tip may seem obvious, signs of water damage are often hard to see.
 Individuals and companies can make cosmetic changes to a vehicle to hide the fact that it was damaged.
-The following will help you spot clues there may be existing water damage:
+The following will help you spot clues that there may be existing water damage:

-• Check below the seats, trunk, glove compartment and dashboard for rust, mud or dirt
+• Check below the seats, trunk, glove compartment, and dashboard for rust, mud, or dirt

 • Make sure the color of the interior upholstery is the same throughout.
 If not, it can indicate replacements.
 If parts are stained or dirty, it can indicate water damage

 • Make sure all electrical parts of the car work properly.
-Test the radio, windshield wipers, heating, air conditioning and turn signals
+Test the radio, windshield wipers, heating, air conditioning, and turn signals

 • Examine headlights and tail lights for water or condensation